zammad/zammad-documentation/install/update.rst

             **and** your database server, this could lead to errors because your database may not be online again when Zammad is updated.

-            In such a case, you might want to exclude one of them from updating temporarily (e.g. via ``apt-mark hold zammad``/
-            ``apt-mark unhold zammad``) or update one of them beforehand as in the commands below.
+            In such a case, you might want to exclude Zammad from updating temporarily as you can see in the commands below.

          .. tabs::